-nPoint has been providing motion control solutions for Original Equipment Manufacturers involved in diverse markets for well over a decade. nPoint’s innovative design of nanopositioners and electronics offers exceptional high speed positioning while maintaining accuracy and repeatability.
+nPoint has been providing motion control solutions for Original Equipment Manufacturers involved in diverse markets for over 20 years. nPoint’s innovative design of nanopositioners and electronics offers exceptional high speed positioning while maintaining accuracy and repeatability.

 When an application requires added capabilities beyond those of our standard nanopositioning systems, we deliver solutions through new product development combined with novel integration of existing products. nPoint works with a variety of different companies in a wide range of industries with deliveries ranging from a few systems per year to hundreds.